A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Kazhdan--Lusztig ideals and the main theorem

-is the {\bf Schubert variety}.
+known as the {\bf Bruhat decomposition}.
+The $B$-orbit $X_{w}^{\circ}:=Be_w$ is a cell known as the {\bf Schubert cell}, and its closure $X_w:=\overline{X_{w}^{\circ}}$ is the {\bf Schubert variety}.
 It is a subvariety of dimension $\ell(w)$, where $\ell(w)$ is the length of any reduced word of $w$.
 Each Schubert variety $X_w$ is a union of Schubert cells; {\bf Bruhat order} is the partial order on $S_n$ defined by declaring that

 Since every point on $X_w$ is in the $B$-orbit of some $e_v$ (for $v\leq w$ in Bruhat order), it follows that the study of local questions on Schubert varieties reduces to the case of these fixed points.
-An affine neighbourhood of $e_v$ is given by $v\Omega^{\circ}_{id}$, where in general

-is known as an {\bf opposite Schubert cell}.
+An affine neighbourhood of $e_v$ is given by $v\Omega^{\circ}_{id}$, where in general $\Omega_{u}^{\circ}:=B_{-}e_u$ is known as an {\bf opposite Schubert cell}.
 Hence to study $X_w$ locally at $e_v$ one only needs to understand $X_w\cap v\Omega_{id}^{\circ}$.
 However, by \cite[Lemma A.4]{Kazhdan.Lusztig}, one has the isomorphism

 Hence, it is essentially equivalent to study the (reduced and irreducible) {\bf Kazhdan--Lusztig variety}

 forgetting the factor of affine space.